 The MIPLC operates under a compact governance structure comprising three boards to ensure proper management, scientific advice, and feedback from the international scientific and practice community.
 These boards are, respectively, the Project Board, the Scientific Advisory Board, and the Board of Trustees.

-The Managing Board is the governing body of the Munich Intellectual Property Law Center.
+The Project Board is the governing body of the Munich Intellectual Property Law Center.
 It formulates general policy for and manages the affairs of the MIPLC.
-The Managing Board is composed of four members, representing the cooperation partners Max Planck Institute, University of Augsburg, Technische Universität München, and The George Washington University Law School, respectively.
+The Project Board is composed of four members, representing the four institutions operating the MIPLC: The Max Planck Society, the University of Augsburg, the Technical University of Munich (TUM), and The George Washington University.

-The Managing Board meets on a monthly basis.
+The Project Board meets on a monthly basis.
 It is composed of:

 Scientific Advisory Board

-The MIPLC Scientific Advisory Board advises the Managing Board on the scientific research program, and especially on the development of the LL.M.
-Program, as well as on financial issues.
-It is composed of one representative each from the MPI, the UA, the TUM and the GWU as well as three external members who demonstrate recognized expertise in the research areas of the MIPLC.
+The MIPLC Scientific Advisory Board advises the Project Board on the scientific research program, and especially on the development of the LL.M. program, as well as on financial issues.
+It is composed of one representative each of the Max Planck Society, the University of Augsburg, the Technical University of Munich (TUM), and The George Washington University as well as of five external members who demonstrate recognized expertise in the research areas of the MIPLC.